Georgekemk/Educopter/software/README.md

 `ardupilot/libraries/AP_HAL_Linux/hwdef/EDUCOPTER`

+You can do this using the command:

+`sudo nano ardupilot/libraries/AP_HAL_Linux/hwdef/EDUCOPTER`

 Copy the `hwdef.dat` file from this repository into that directory.

 This file defines:

-- sensors
-- SPI devices
+- Sensors
+- Communication methods (I2C, SPI)
 - GPIO mappings
-- board subtype
+- Board subtype
+- Log file directories

 used by the EDUCOPTER board.